The European market potential for table grapes

 1. Product description

-The most imported grapes (scientific name: Vitis vinifera) are table grapes destined for fresh consumption.
-This factsheet focuses principally on fresh “table” grapes, unless the data is only available for all fresh grapes.
+Most imported grapes (scientific name: Vitis vinifera) are table grapes destined for fresh consumption.
+This study uses data on fresh table grapes and other grapes.

 Table 1: Product code and varieties